TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

 Why do we need this?
-   * Which data providers are relevant depends on the specific scope: For instance, if editing a full database based record, one provider fetches the according row from the database and initializes :php:`$data['databaseRow']`.
+   * Which data providers are relevant depends on the specific scope: For instance, if editing a full database based record, one provider fetches the according row from the database and initializes :php:`$data['databaseRow']` .
 But if flex form data is calculated, the flex form values are fetched from table fields directly.
 So, while the :php:`DatabaseEditRow` data provider is needed in the first case, it's not needed or even counter productive in the second case.
-     The :php:`FormDataGroup`s are used to manage providers for specific scopes.
+     The :php:`FormDataGroup`'s are used to manage providers for specific scopes.

    * FormDataGroups know which providers should be used in a specific scope.
 They usually fetch a list of providers from some global configuration array.
 Extensions can add own providers to this configuration array for further data munging.